DEV Community

 The Gemini and Grok CLIs are a different story.
 They seem to want to do the least amount of work possible, and they lean on their own KV and incoming user prompts more than they reach for an outside store.
 You end up working against a default that would rather not call your database at all.

-The exception is WebSearch, and it comes back noisy and minimal, and it gets actively counterproductive when it does surface strongly correlated evidence that's divergent from your store, because then the model over-trusts the search and skips the store it should have read.
-Getting real adherence out of those two means digging into their architectures to optimize for it, and that is still on my horizon, not something I have solved.
+The exception is WebSearch, and it comes back noisy and minimal, and it gets actively counterproductive when it does surface strongly correlated evidence that’s divergent from your store, because then the model over-trusts the search and skips the store it should have read.
+Getting real adherence out of those two means digging into their architectures to optimize for it, and that is still on my horizon,## Why this is a field report and not a benchmark yet

-Building SENTINEL, a real benchmarking suite for this, is one of my higher priorities right now.
+Building SENTINEL, a real benchmarking suite for this, is one of my highest priorities right now.
 The honest problem is that most memory systems do not expose the turn the way you would need to in order to measure whether a write happened at the right moment, so you cannot make them play the same game.
-The way I keep it fair is to grade what each system's outputs actually demonstrate, on a capability ladder, rather than the levers it was never built to expose.
+The way I keep it fair is to grade what each system’s outputs actually demonstrate, on a capability ladder, rather than the levers it was never built to expose.
 A system that does not surface something scores lower on that axis without being punished for it, and I say plainly which axis is push and which is pull, so a gap reads as a different shape, not a worse one.
 The full design is its own post.

-A benchmark value only means something if there's an aggregate baseline and a calibrated anchor.
+A benchmark value only means something if there’s an aggregate baseline and a calibrated anchor.
 A bench that only your system can run is not a benchmark; it is a demo attributing the result to the wrong layer, blaming the store when the model just queried it badly, or crediting the system.
-So devising ways to avoid bias, cold start cutoffs, normalizations for balancing the different ways correlated axis report their values, scale parity, outlier skew, and correct attribution comes first, and then leaderboard means something, I came, I saw, I conquered.
+So devising ways to avoid bias, cold start cutoffs, normalizations for balancing the different ways correlated axis report their values, scale parity, outlier skew, and correct attribution comes first, and then the leaderboard means something.

 The model is not the variable that matters most for write reliability.
 The control surface is.
 The deterministic parts of a good memory system, the validation gate, and the demotion math, hold the same on any of these.
 What changes across families is how much of the turn you are allowed to act on and instrument the input-output mechanics.
 So far, Claude exposed the whole lifecycle, Codex gave a strong instruction anchor through AGENTS.md, and Gemini and Grok leaned hardest on their own context.
 I went testicle deep on Claude’s hooks and SDK, scratching the surface on Codex, its SDK next, and I have barely pushed Gemini or Grok past their defaults.
 Subjective verdict on which family is most controllable.
 Making that comparison fair, with equal effort and correct attribution, is exactly what SENTINEL is for.